Get insider access

 Differences Between Sizes And Variants

-We tested the 27-inch Acer Nitro XV275K, which is the only size available for this monitor, so the results are only valid for this review.
+We tested the 27-inch Acer Nitro XV275K, model code P3biipruzx, which is the only size available for this monitor, so the results are only valid for this review.
+The full model code may vary between regions or retailers, and some retailers sell it with a square-based stand, but it performs the same.
 It's a higher-end monitor than the Acer Nitro XV275U P3biipx, which also uses Mini LED backlighting but has a lower 1440p resolution and fewer features.

 Compared To Other Monitors